-Talking vaguely, if examinee comes prepared mentally, emotionally and spiritually, majority will say “nothing to worry about”.
+Talking vaguely, if the examinee comes prepared mentally, emotionally, and spiritually, the majority will say, “nothing to worry about.”
 Just wait for the announcement of results, with confidence that your name is included in the list of passers, or if you’re much luckier, also in the list of topnotchers.

 But the main questions remain.
 How to be prepared?
-What are the things you need to do to be called “Licensed Professional”?
+What do you need to do to be called “Licensed Professionals”?
 What is the formula for acing the board examinations?

-Nobody knows the answers, except for those who already overcome the sleepless nights from preparation, to reviewing, up to waiting for exam results.
+Nobody knows the answers except those who have already overcome the sleepless nights from preparation to reviewing to waiting for exam results.

-We ran a call from our Facebook Page members (mostly PRC board passers and previous examinees) on their ideas, tips and suggestions on how to pass the board licensure examination and we’re overwhelmed by their quick scholarly responses.
+We ran a call from our Facebook Page members (mostly PRC board passers and previous examinees) on their ideas, tips, and suggestions on how to pass the board licensure examination.
+We’re overwhelmed by their quick scholarly responses.